jupdike/nitpic/README.md

 - brew install imagemagick
 - brew install exiv2 (or from source... hmmm... double check this)
 - brew install s3cmd
-- TODO document that we need to set the full path for each of those binaries
-- TODO document how to make Nitpic.app in parallel `nitpic-dist` folder by copying `node_modules/electron/dist/Electron.app` and renaming a few things and adding .icns file and Info.plist...
+- sudo npm install -g webpack webpack-cli
 - Execute npm install -- to get Electron, React, jQuery packages installed into node_modules

+- IMPORTANT to make Nitpic.app in parallel `nitpic-dist` folder by copying `node_modules/electron/dist/Electron.app` (like 205 MB) and renaming a few things and adding .icns file and edit Info.plist...
+  - nitpic.icns is in ~/Dropbox/_Done/ ... copy to ~/Documents/dev/nitpic-dist/ and copy again nitpic-dist/Nitpic.app/Contents/Resources/ ...
+  - cd node_modules/electron/dist && open  ---- and rename copied Electron.app to Nitpic.app, move to ~/Documents/dev/jfu/nitpic-dist/
+  - rename /Users/jupdike/Documents/dev/fju/nitpic-dist/Nitpic.app/Contents/MacOS/Electron to Nitpic (true exectuable binary itself)
+  - edit Info.plist and change CFBundleName to Nitpic and CFBundleIconFile to nitpic.icns and CFBundleIdentifier to org.updike.nitpic  AND CFBundleDisplayName and CFBundleExecutable to Nitpic

 - Execute ./build.sh to create build/ and compile .ts to .js files, etc.
 - Run ./run.sh to launch Electron app.
+  - move that to keep in Dock and you are in business

+- TODO get watermark PNG image and put it in the right place (check nitpic.json)

 ## IMAGE MAGICK CONVERT static commandline build stuff (Work in Progress)